A quick list of hotlines, text resources, and guidance on protecting oneself or a student.

 Ensuring your own wellness is essential when caring for others.
 Review the resources available to all employees.

-If a student is not in imminent danger, but reports and or appears to be in acute distress (e.g., severely depressed or anxious), follow these guidelines in recommending the student seek counseling services:
+If a student is not in imminent danger, but reports and or appears to be in acute distress (e.g., severely depressed or anxious), recommend the student to seek counseling services and help them to get connected with CPS:

-- Once the student makes contact with our office via phone, end the remote connection with the student.
+Once the student makes contact with our office via phone, you may end the remote connection with the student.

-- If you have information regarding the student or the situation that could be valuable to the clinician, you are encouraged to contact us by phone.
+If you have information regarding the student or the situation that could be valuable to the clinician, you are encouraged to contact our office by phone.

-If you are uncertain about referring a student, place them on hold and call our office for recommendations.
+If you are uncertain about referring a student, place them on hold and call CPS office for recommendations.

-In the event, the student is presenting mild distress and may benefit from talking to a counselor, provide information about our office, including the main phone line (740) 593-1616 and the department website.
+In the event, the student is presenting mild distress and may benefit from talking to a counselor, provide information about our office, including the main phone line (740) 593-1616 and the department website (www.ohio.edu/counseling).